Sony SMC-70

 The SMC-70 is a microcomputer that was produced by Sony and released in September 1982.
+The system was initially released for general office use in the United States, with the SMC-70G and SMC-70GP (released in 1983) designed for professional video generation, for example in character generation applications and digital video effect generation.

+Specifications

-The system was initially released for general office use in the United States, with the SMC-70G and SMC-70GP (released in 1983) designed for professional video generation, for example in cable television applications, and digital video effect generation.
-It was the first computer that used the recently invented (released in 1981 - also by Sony) 3.5" micro floppy disk drive that was modified to become the industry standard.
-Like many home and office computers of the era, it had its own specially developed version of BASIC.
-Sony BASIC was designed to take advantage of a color Sony Trinitron display.
-The SMC-70 was not sold with Microsoft BASIC, despite the system being designed to compete in the US market.
+The SMC-70 was the second Sony device that used Sony's recently invented 3.5" micro floppy disk drive (first introduced in 1980) that was modified to become the industry standard.
+Like many home and office computers of the era, it had its own specially developed version of BASIC called Sony BASIC, designed to take advantage of a color Sony Trinitron display.
 With optional expansion ROMs the system could display kanji characters.